 What’s the bottom line for how to unclog your clogged pores?

-Glycolic Acid Treatment Kit for Normal Skin If you have acne-prone skin but are allergic to salicylic acid or have skin that is too sensitive for glycolic acid, then I recommend products with benzoyl peroxide alone.
+If you have acne-prone skin but are allergic to salicylic acid or have skin that is too sensitive for glycolic acid, I use products with benzoyl peroxide alone to unclog pores for this combination of skin issues.
 Wash with the benzoyl peroxide foaming cleanser: